 Every app relies on a database to ensure the flow of information.
 SQL Monitors proactively keep tabs on data and database health.
 However, problems in the database often have a wide-reaching impact downstream.
 In this guide, learn how to make SQL monitors to effectively monitor query results.

 Preparing for SQL Monitors

 Set up the database information inside Retrace.
 If you have not done this process, first set up your database credentials and configure a database connection.
 Then create a reusable query.
-See the SQL Connections article to see how to set this up.
+See the Password Vault article to see how to set SQL Connections up.

 SQL Monitors Page

 Click on the Monitoring tab and click on the SQL Queries link.

 Click on the Add New button to configure a new monitor.

 You will be given the option to create new a monitor from an existing query or to create a new query to be monitored.

 Retrace supports SQL Server, MySQL, Oracle, and PostgreSQL database types.